-The forum will be based on the theme: Recognising and achieving women’s economic empowerment in the Pacific Island region: what needs to change.
+The forum was based on the theme: Recognising and achieving women’s economic empowerment in the Pacific Island region: what needs to change.

-- consider the evidence and context in the Pacific Islands region, including research, statistics and other evidence about social norms and women’s economic empowerment;
+- considered the evidence and context in the Pacific Islands region, including research, statistics and other evidence about social norms and women’s economic empowerment;

-- share approaches, programs, activities, experiences, practices, lessons learned from different parts of the Pacific Islands region;
+- shared approaches, programs, activities, experiences, practices, lessons learned from different parts of the Pacific Islands region;

-- discuss ways to build on and improve recognition of and approaches to WEE in the Pacific Islands region.
+- discussed ways to build on and improve recognition of and approaches to WEE in the Pacific Islands region.

-The learning forum will focus on women from both urban and rural settings, operating in both the formal and informal economies.
-Sessions will include daily keynote addresses focused on a specific aspect of women’s economic empowerment on each of the three days followed by panel discussions, working/interactive sessions/workshops and daily analysis and summary discussions on the theme for the day.
+The learning forum focused on women from both urban and rural settings, operating in both the formal and informal economies.
+Sessions included daily keynote addresses focused on a specific aspect of women’s economic empowerment on each of the three days followed by panel discussions, working/interactive sessions/workshops and daily analysis and summary discussions on the theme for the day.